dancancro/great-big-example-application/README.md

 "Bloated!!"

-There's a strange resistance to using big, commercial-grade examples as the _primary_ instrument of web development education or even at all.
+There's a strange resistance to using big, commercial-grade examples as the _primary_ instrument of education for making big commercial-grade applications or even at all.
 Would you teach automotive engineering using go-karts?
 Home construction using just windows?
 I don't understand the resistance, not even a little.
 As ones and zeroes, expertise in this field is uniquely easily transferrable, yet for some reason it isn't.
 The case seems pretty plain to me but to settle the matter, here are some reasons why web development should be taught using big examples:

     1. Production-grade code answers every production-grade code question, not just what the authors of tutorials choose to answer through their choices of simplifications.